Wolf3s/xbmc4xbox-python/python/Doc/library/logging.config.rst

-* *formatters* - the corresponding value will be a dict in which each key is a formatter id and each value is a dict describing how to configure the corresponding :class:`~logging.Formatter` instance.
+* *formatters* - the corresponding value will be a dict in which each key is a formatter id and each value is a dict describing how to configure the corresponding Formatter instance.

-  The configuring dict is searched for keys ``format`` and ``datefmt`` (with defaults of ``None``) and these are used to construct a :class:`~logging.Formatter` instance.
+  The configuring dict is searched for keys ``format`` and ``datefmt`` (with defaults of ``None``) and these are used to construct a :class:`logging.Formatter` instance.

 * *filters* - the corresponding value will be a dict in which each key is a filter id and each value is a dict describing how to configure